GabSchach/HDVis_fork/README.md

 ## //todo

-A few QoL and functionallity improvements for future work include:
+A few QoL and functionality improvements for future work include:

 * endpoints for updating nodes/edges